-With over 28 years of combined expertise Perfection Seawalls can assist you in your
+With over 28 years of combined expertise Perfection Seawalls can assist in your

-need to build a seawall or Bulkhead.
-As a Florida marine contractor we know how to evaluate, estimate, plan, design, and build a seawall or bulkhead to provide your perfect coastal property solution.
-Browse from the below topics to learn more about building a seawall / bulkhead and marine construction.
-So What’s The Difference in Building a Seawall vs. a Bulkhead?
-Many people refer to all vertical shoreline structures as “Seawalls” but there is a difference.
+need to build a seawall.
+As a Florida Marine Contractor we know how to evaluate, estimate, plan, design, and build a seawall to provide your perfect coastal property solution.
+Browse from the below topics to learn more about building a seawall and marine construction.

-Prior to building a Seawall or Bulkhead (Marine Construction) an evaluation needs to be done by a Florida marine contractor and the following design considerations need to be addressed to be able to properly assess the condition of the Seawall or Bulkhead to determine proper course of action for a new sea wall construction or bulkhead construction:
+Prior to building a Seawall an evaluation needs to be done by a Florida Marine Contractor, the following design considerations need to be addressed to be able to properly assess the condition of the Seawall to determine a proper course of action for a new sea wall assembly:

 Topography: Elevations, grading, etc.

-Soil Properties: Unit weight of soil, clay vs. sand, etc.
+Soil Properties: Unit weight of soil, clay vs. sand, soil compaction / density etc.

-Embedment / Stability: Depth of wall for stability
+Embedment / Stability: Depth of wall required for stability

 Water Table: Differential water levels behind and in front of walls can introduce additional loading on the wall